ufjschool/ob-s14/drafts/second/bokzam dragqueen draft2.md

 “My coworkers are like family to me,” she tells me.

-Since she got into drag right around the time she started college, there was never a need to cut anyone out of her life: old friends parted ways after high school, and her new group formed around her new interests.
+Since she got into drag right around the time she started college, there was never a need to cut anyone out of her life: old friends parted ways after high school, and her new group of friends formed around her new interests.

 Those interests are not limited to performance.
 One of Chastity’s goals is to publish a science fiction novel.
 But drag will be a part of her life for the foreseeable future.